Article ID: 2535105 - Last Review: March 6, 2012 - Revision: 7.0

-Certain Microsoft Outlook client applications experience connectivity issues when many Microsoft Exchange RPC Client Access service threads on a public folder are waiting for responses from the Availability service.
-For example, this issue occurs when there are more than 500 threads waiting for responses on a public folder.
+Certain Microsoft Outlook client applications experience connectivity issues when many Microsoft Exchange RPC Client Access service threads that are on a public folder are waiting for responses from the Availability service.
+For example, this problem occurs when more than 500 threads wait for responses on a public folder.

 Notes

-• There is no option to disable the Availability service on a server that is running Exchange Server 2010 Service Pack (SP1).
+• No option exists to disable the Availability service on a server that is running Exchange Server 2010 Service Pack (SP1).

-• If you restart the Exchange RPC Client Access service on the Exchange Server 2010 SP1 public folder server, this issue is temporarily resolved.
+• If you restart the Exchange RPC Client Access service on the Exchange Server 2010 SP1 public folder server, this problem is temporarily resolved.

-To resolve this issue, use one of the following methods.
+To resolve this problem, use one of the following methods.

 Method 1